Italian Sausage Stuffed Summer Squash

 Instructions

-- Preheat the oven to 350°F. Lightly spray a 13 x 9 baking dish with cooking spray.
+• Preheat the oven to 350°F. Lightly spray a 13×9 baking dish with cooking spray.

-- In a small skillet, saute the diced onion in a light drizzle of olive oil over medium high heat until translucent.
+• In a Large skillet saute the diced onion in a light drizzle of olive oil over medium high heat until translucent.
 Season with salt and black pepper to taste.

-- Add the Italian sausage cooking until brown.
-Add, garlic and spinach.
-Sauté just until the spinach begins to wilt then remove from the heat.
+• Add the Italian sausage cooking until brown.
+Add garlic and spinach.
+Sauté just until the spinach begins to wilt then remove from the pan.

-- Add the bread cubes, spinach and sausage mixture to a mixing bowl.
+• Add the sausage mixture back to the skillet with the bread cubes.
 Mix together with 1 cup of shredded cheese and 2 tablespoons of grated Parmesan cheese.
 Set aside.

-- Divide the sausage filling evenly between squash halves.
-Sprinkle tops with remaining cheese.
+• Divide the sausage filling evenly between squash halves.
+Sprinkle tops with remaining shredded cheese.

 Notes